apache/incubator-wayang-website/docs/community/team.md

 ## Donations to Wayang

-The [Logo](http://wayang.apache.org/assets/img/logo/Apache_Wayang/Apache_Wayang.pdf) and design style of the webpage were donated by [Brian Vera](https://www.linkedin.com/in/brian-vera-hablares-17a663b8/)
+The [Logo](http://wayang.apache.org/assets/img/logo/Apache_Wayang/Apache_Wayang.pdf) was donated by [Brian Vera](https://www.linkedin.com/in/brian-vera-hablares-17a663b8/)